NO FEE, UNLESS WE WIN

-Overall, fatigue, alcohol consumption, and speeding are common factors in truck accidents.
+According to the United States Federal Motor Carrier Safety Administration (FMCSA), fatigue, alcohol consumption, and speeding are common factors in truck accidents.
 If a driver is tired, drunk, or speeding, it takes them longer to respond to road hazards.
 T-bone, rear-end, head-on, and other accidents are more likely to happen if the driver is suffering from a performance-related issue.

-- Traumatic brain injuries.
+- Traumatic brain injuries

-- Broken bones.
+- Broken bones

-- Head injuries.
+- Head injuries

-- Back injuries.
+- Back injuries

-- Neck injuries.
+- Neck injuries

-- Internal injuries.
+- Internal injuries

-- Torso and rib injuries.
+- Torso and rib injuries

-- Paralysis and spinal cord injuries.
+- Paralysis and spinal cord injuries

 Why Should You Hire a Truck Accident Lawyer?